kkdg/dexs-pm-system/readme.txt

 == Frequently Asked Questions ==

-Nothing there :\
+= Upgrade from v.
+0.9.1 BETA to v.
+1.0.0 and above =
+A upgrade to the new Version (1.0.0 RC.1) is easily and completed in a few seconds.

+2. Deactivate the current installed version of our plugin, through the "Plugins" menu in WordPress.
+3. FTP: Delete the current folder on your server and upload the new folder (the new version).
+4. Activate the Dexs PM System (1.0.0 RC.1 or above) and click on "Please click here" on the red Error message.
+5. Click on the big button "UPGRADE NOW" an wait a few seconds.
+6. Finished! :)

+= Count PMs =
+Within a function, you must set the following variable in the global:
+‘funtion myfunction(){
+	global $dexsPM;
+}’

+To count PMs call the function count_messages:
+‘$dexsPMA->count_messages($type, $echo);’

+Instead of $type use "inbox", "outbox", "trash", "archive", "new" or "all".
+If you set the parameter "all" will the result return as an array otherwise it will return as a string.

+The second parameter is optional and indicates whether the result should be displayed or not.
+True = Displayed the result (unless the first parameter is NOT "all") False (Default) = The result return as string (or as an array).

+= Count PMs (deprecated) =
+The old way to count messages:
+‘count_pm($user, $type, $echo);’

+The $user parameter is deprecated, so type in NULL or "".

+Instead of $type use "inbox", "outbox", "trash", "archive", "new" or "all".
+If you set the parameter "all" will the result return as an array otherwise it will return as a string.

+The second parameter is optional and indicates whether the result should be displayed or not.
+True = Displayed the result (unless the first parameter is NOT "all") False (Default) = The result return as string (or as an array).

 == Upgrade Notice ==

-1. A upgrade to the new Version (1.0.0 RC.1) is easily and completed in a few seconds.
-2. Deactivate the current installed version of our plugin.
-3. FTP: Delete the current folder on you server and upload the new Version.
-4. Activate the Dexs PM System (1.0.0 RC.1) and click on "Please click here" on the red Error message.
-5. Click on the big button "UPGRADE NOW" an wait a few seconds
-6. Finished!
-You upgraded the plugin to the new Version :)
+See Frequently Asked Questions (FAQ)

 == Screenshots ==